yvele/poosh/README.md

 }
 ```

-or and array of patterns
+or an array of patterns

 ```json5
 {